elastic-rs/elastic/README.md

 ```

 There's also a more general `HttpRequest` structure that represents a typical request.
-All request types implement `Into<HttpRequest>`, so you can work with an arbitrary request through this type bound:
+All request types implement `Into<HttpRequest>` for _borrowed references_, so you can work with an arbitrary request through this type bound:

 ```rust
 fn do_something_with_a_request<'a, I: Into<HttpRequest<'a>>>(req: I) {}